tiepdotme/peteschaffner.com/Content/index.md

 # Welcome

 Hi, I'm Pete.
 I hail from Indiana, but live in France with my [wife](https://lauraschaffner.com), daughter, and son.
-Professionally, I work at [Tower](https://git-tower.com) developing and designing our Mac client.
-If you'd like to know more, feel free to [shoot me an email](mailto:hello@peteschaffner.com).
+Macs, glyphs, and ceramics are some of my favorite things.
+I love about-pages too, but can't think of much to write on my own, so [shoot me an email](mailto:hello@peteschaffner.com) if there's something you'd like to know.